Home Contents Index Member Center Download Collect! Users Help

 Entering The To Do List

 The list displays contacts scheduled to be worked today.
 It is called your " To Do List."
-What you see in your list depends on your settings.
-Typically, Reviews, Phone calls, Promises and Other contact types are listed to be handled by you.
+What you see in your list depends on how your office as configured your WIP settings.
+Typically, it is contact event types Review, Phone, Promise and Other which are used to build a collector WIP list.

 TO DO LIST COLUMNS

-Priority is a value from 1 to 99 that indicates how urgent this contact is, or it may be used to categorize contacts within the same Type.
-For example, a 99 may alert you to handle this right away, while a 20 may mean take a look at this when you have time.
-Priority may be used however it suits your business.
-You can filter your To Do List by Priority.
+Priority is a value from 1 to 99 that indicates how urgent you designated this contact event to be.
+It may be used to further sub-WIP your accounts within the same Type.
+For example, a Priority 99 can be used to alert you to handle this right away, while a 20 may indicate non-primetime hour attention.

 Debtor is the name of the debtor whose account the contact refers to.